CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Returns system details -- for example, LLDP and `lshw` XML dumps.
+Returns system details \-- for example, LLDP and `lshw` XML dumps.

 Returns a `{detail_type: xml, ...}` map, where `detail_type` is
-something like "lldp" or "lshw".
+something like \"lldp\" or \"lshw\".

 Note that this is returned as BSON and not JSON.
-This is for efficiency, but mainly because JSON can't do binary content without applying additional encoding like base-64.
+This is for efficiency, but mainly because JSON can\'t do binary content without applying additional encoding like base-64.
 The example output below is represented in ASCII using `bsondump example.bson` and is for demonstrative purposes.